Improving Clean Accuracy via a Tangent-Space Perspective on Adversarial Training: Experiments

 \subsubsection{Evaluation Metrics}

 We report both the clean test accuracy at the best checkpoint and the last checkpoint.
-We also evaluate the robustness of all trained models against four types of adversarial attacks: Fast Gradient Sign Method (FGSM)~\cite{Goodfellow2015ExplainingAH}, PGD$^{20}$, PGD$^{40}$~\cite{madry2018towards}, and AutoAttack~\cite{croce2020reliable}.
-All attacks are constrained to $l_\infty$ perturbations with a maximum bound of $\epsilon = 8/255$, i.e., $\left\| \vx - \vx^* \right\|_\infty \leq 8/255.$ The step size for PGD$^{20}$ and PGD$^{40}$ is set to $ \alpha = 2/255$, while FGSM is equivalent to a one-step PGD with step size $\epsilon$.
+We also evaluate the robustness of all trained models against four types of adversarial attacks: Fast Gradient Sign Method (FGSM)~\citep{Goodfellow2015ExplainingAH}, PGD$^{20}$, PGD$^{40}$~\citep{madry2018towards}, and AutoAttack~\citep{croce2020reliable}.
+All attacks are constrained to $l_\infty$ perturbations with a maximum bound of $\epsilon_{\max} = 8/255$, i.e., $\left\| \vx - \vx^* \right\|_\infty \leq 8/255.$ The step size for PGD$^{20}$ and PGD$^{40}$ is set to $ \alpha = 2/255$, while FGSM is equivalent to a one-step PGD with step size $\epsilon$.
 FGSM, PGD$^{20}$, and PGD$^{40}$ attacks are conducted under a white-box setting where the attacker has full access to model parameters.
 AutoAttack is a combination of four different attack methods that include a black-box attack.

 One major difference from the transformed hemisphere experiment discussed in Section~\ref{subsec:hemisphere_experiment} is the lack of knowledge regarding the exact tangent space of the data manifold.
 As described in Section~\ref{sec:tangentat}, we first train a convolutional autoencoder on CIFAR-10 to approximate the tangent space and compute the tangential components.
+See Appendix~\ref{app:autoencoder} for more details on the autoencoder.
 We leverage this knowledge to evaluate the performance of TART, as well as TART combined with well-known defense methods.
 Our experimental results are summarized in Table~\ref{tab:cifar10_experiment}.
 The results indicate that when TART is combined with existing methods, clean accuracy is consistently boosted, while robustness is maintained with no degradation.
 This again confirms the effectiveness of TART and suggests that examining the tangential component is a valuable approach for improving adversarial training.

+For a more detailed analysis, we also performed ablation studies on the perturbation bound assignment strategies and the autoencoder latent dimension.
+The results of these experiments are provided in Appendices~\ref{app:autoencoder} and \ref{app:epsilon_assignment}.